PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Center the chop-subtracted images by using the fitted values from the FitCenterModule.
+   # Center the chop-subtracted images by using the best-fit values from the FitCenterModule

    module = ShiftImagesModule(shift_xy='chopa_fit',
-                              name_in='shift1',
+                              name_in='shift',
                               image_in_tag='chopa_sub',
                               image_out_tag='chopa_center',
                               interpolation='spline')

    pipeline.add_module(module)

-   # Mask the central and outer part of the chop A images.
+   # Mask the central and outer part of the chop A images

-   module = PSFpreparationModule(name_in='prep1',
+   module = PSFpreparationModule(name_in='prep',
                                  image_in_tag='chopa_center',
                                  image_out_tag='chopa_prep',
                                  mask_out_tag=None,